 Articles exhibited must be an original design created by the exhibitor (except in Heritage Arts, which may follow a pattern, AND Fiber-Non-Original Ages 8-10 ONLY).
-Copyrighted or trademarked designs are not acceptable; this includes team, school logos and/or characters from movies such as Mickey Mouse, Iron Man, etc. Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class.
-A project containing any copyrighted or trademarked designs in any capacity will automatically be lowered one letter grade.
 Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's own ideas can result in an original design, but simply changing the color, pattern and/or size of a pattern does NOT make the design original.
 This also applies for ideas found on a site such as Pinterest.
-If you see something on Pinterest that you like, use the concept, and create something different using the concept; however, it MUST NOT BE AN EXACT REPLICA OF something the judge can search for and find on Pinterest.
+If you see something on Pinterest that you like, you can use that idea as your inspiration, however, create something which is fundamentally different.
+It MUST NOT BE AN EXACT REPLICA OF something the judge can search for and find on Pinterest.
 The exhibit may combine parts of different patterns and/or ideas with the concepts of the member, however changing the color or changing the size of the item or pattern used does NOT make it original.
 If you create an exact replica of what you see somewhere else, it is not your original design.
 If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
 Be prepared to explain how and where you got the idea for this project.